 An alumni directory is one of the most important features of any alumni engagement strategy.
 It helps people find former classmates, build professional networks, and reconnect with their community.
 Today, institutions and organizations often stand out by having features such as detailed privacy settings, search filters, and integration with LinkedIn for professional networking.

 Career support is always a highly ranked priority for alumni.
 A mentorship platform that connects students and young alumni with established professionals creates value for both parties.
-Include job boards, resume resources, and industry-specific networking groups.
+Include job boards, resume resources, resume examples, templates and industry-specific networking groups.

 Whether it's through dedicated platforms or integrated social features, give your community space to connect directly with each other (not just with you).
 Online alumni communities allow niche interest groups whether it's from specific academic programs or shared hobbies, to reconnect and thrive without requiring institutional staff to facilitate every interaction.